WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 ## Deployment

+### Overall

 * I was supposed to use Gitpod for this project, however I have decided to use the desktop VS Code as I'm very familiar with it and I felt like Gitpod would slow me down.
+* Totally created using Visual Studio code as I stated above.

+###

 ## Bugs